ArthurCLM/shiny_assignment/README.md

 ![](images_tutorial/img1_2.png)

-In the 'Map' tab, the user can observe the points on the map, when touching the observation, some information that I found of some relevance to the user will appear, such as: 'Id', 'Country', 'Vernacular Name' , 'Scientific Name', 'Kingdom' and so on.
+In the 'Map' tab, the user can observe the points on the map, when touching the observation, some information that i thought of some relevance to the user will appear, such as: 'Id', 'Country', 'Vernacular Name' , 'Scientific Name', 'Kingdom' and so on.

 ![](images_tutorial/img2.png)